beizhedenglong/weird-fonts/originReadme.md

 # Wired Fonts
-A JavaScript package that turn alphanumeric characters into weird fonts.
+A JavaScript package that turn alphanumeric characters into weird font style.

 ## Screenshot